slicingmelon/gobypass403/README.md

 ## Features

-- **Raw URL Preservation**: Unlike other Go tools that use the standard `net/url` package which automatically normalizes and encodes URLs, Go-Bypass-403 preserves the exact URL structure similar to curl's `--path-as-is` flag.
+- **Raw URL Preservation**: Unlike other Go tools that use the standard `net/url` package which automatically normalizes and encodes URLs, GoBypass403 preserves the exact URL structure similar, even better than curl's `--path-as-is` or Burp Engine.
 This is crucial for WAF bypass attempts where path traversal and specific URL structures need to be maintained.

 - **Custom URL Parser**: Implements a specialized URL parser that prevents Go's default security measures from interfering with bypass attempts.
 This allows for testing of edge cases and security boundaries that would otherwise be normalized away.